Australia men's national soccer team: Kit

 Australia has worn a yellow jersey, usually accompanied by green shorts, and yellow socks since the 1960s.
 The colour of the socks altered throughout the 1970s, 1980s, and 1990s from white to the same green as the shorts to the same yellow colour as the jersey.

-Rather than displaying the logo of Football Australia, Australia's jersey traditionally features the coat of arms of Australia over the left breast.
 The team first wore the traditional green and yellow colours in 1924.

 Australia's kits have been produced by manufacturers including Umbro, Adidas, KingRoo, and since 2004 by Nike.
 Australia's 1974 World Cup kits were produced by Adidas as were all other national team kits in the tournament, with Adidas sponsoring the event.
 The kits, however, contained Umbro branding, due to the manufacturer's Australian partnership at the time.
 Nike renewed the kit manufacturer deal with FFA for another 11 years in 2012, handing them the rights to make national team kits until 2022.
 In the lead-up to the 2014 World Cup, the new kits to be worn by the team were revealed.
 The design of the new kits included a plain yellow shirt with a green collar, plain dark green shorts and white socks, a tribute to the 1974 Socceroos.
 Inside the back of the neck also had woven the quote, "We Socceroos can do the impossible", from Peter Wilson, the captain of the 1974 Australian team.
 This kit was well received.
 In March 2016, FFA revealed the new Socceroos kit, which featured a yellow jersey, yellow shorts and green socks.
 This was reportedly in accordance with a FIFA directive, instructing all national teams to have matching shirts and shorts.
 This kit was met with wide public contention, primarily due to the colour change of the shorts from the traditional green to yellow.